bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

      patch -p1 < ../0006-drivers.patch
      patch -p1 < ../0007-arm32.patch

-If the version of linux you are using has support for the NTFS3 file system then one more patch *may* need to be applied.
+TODO : If the version of linux you are using has support for the NTFS3 file system then one more patch *may* need to be applied.
 This document will be updated when a stable release of linux with NTFS3 support becomes available.

      patch -p1 < ../0008-optional-ntfs3.patch

 ### Copy new files
 New source files need to be copied into the linux source tree as follows.